Thomas Keneally: Personal life

-Keneally married Judy Martin, then a nurse, in 1965, and they had two daughters, Margaret and Janet.
+Keneally married Judy Martin, then a nurse, in 1965, and they had two daughters, Margaret and Jane.

 Keneally was the founding chairman (1991–93) of the Australian Republic Movement and published a book on the subject Our Republic in 1993.
 Several of his Republican essays appear on the website of the movement.
 He is also a keen supporter of rugby league football, in particular the Manly-Warringah Sea Eagles club of the NRL.
 In 2004, he gave the sixth annual Tom Brock Lecture.
 He made an appearance in the 2007 rugby league drama film The Final Winter.

 In March 2009, the Prime Minister of Australia, Kevin Rudd, gave an autographed copy of Keneally's biography Lincoln to President Barack Obama as a state gift.

 Keneally's nephew Ben is married to the former senior Australian Labor Party Senator, Kristina Keneally.
 She is also a former Premier of New South Wales and Sky News Australia newscaster.

 Schindler's Ark

 Keneally wrote the Booker Prize-winning novel in 1982, inspired by the efforts of Poldek Pfefferberg, a Holocaust survivor.
-In 1980, Keneally met Pfefferberg in the latter's shop, and learning that he was a novelist, Pfefferberg showed him his extensive files on Oskar Schindler, including the original list itself.
+In 1980, Keneally met Pfefferberg in the latter's shop, and learning that Keneally was a novelist, Pfefferberg showed him his extensive files on Oskar Schindler, including the original list itself.
 Keneally was interested, and Pfefferberg became an advisor for the book, accompanying Keneally to Poland where they visited Kraków and the sites associated with the Schindler story.
 Keneally dedicated Schindler's Ark to Pfefferberg: "who by zeal and persistence caused this book to be written."
 He said in an interview in 2007 that what attracted him to Oskar Schindler was that "it was the fact that you couldn't say where opportunism ended and altruism began.
 And I like the subversive fact that the spirit breatheth where it will.
 That is, that good will emerge from the most unlikely places".
 The book was later made into the movie Schindler's List (1993) directed by Steven Spielberg, earning his first Best Director Oscar.
-Keneally's meeting with Pfefferberg and their research tours are detailed in Searching for Schindler: A Memoir (2007).
+Keneally's meeting with Pfefferberg and their research tours are detailed in the book Searching for Schindler: A Memoir.

-Some of the Pfefferberg documents that inspired Keneally are now housed in the State Library of New South Wales in Sydney.
-In 1996 the State Library purchased this material from a private collector.